haslhofer/haslhofer.github.io/_posts/2019-11-29-nlp-introduction.md

 **Embeddings**

 First step often is turning input words into vectors using embeddings (see. e.g. [here](https://machinelearningmastery.com/what-are-word-embeddings/) for an explanation of word embeddings).
-These vectos capture some semantics (king-man+woman=queen).
+These vectors capture some semantics (king-man+woman=queen).
 These vectors are somewhere in the 200-300 dimensions range.

   *Non-contextual embeddings*